What is a contraction?

 "One cannot actively 'help' a woman to give birth naturally.
 The goal is to avoid disturbing her unnecessarily" - Michel Odent, obstetrician

 The middle layer of the womb is pure muscle; if all is well, it is strong enough to birth your baby all by itself, even in a coma.
 A contraction is just a muscular movement lasting about 45 - 90 seconds, triggered by pulses of the birth hormone oxytocin.

 Oxytocin is released deep in the mid-brain when you feel safe, secure, warm and loved - these conditions are required for birth to begin and progress effectively.

-This ensures optimum blood flow to the muscles, enabling them to work efficiently:
+This ensures optimum blood flow down to the muscle layer of the uterus, enabling it to work efficiently:

 Transition shifts things up a gear, and instead of 'lifting up', the muscle fibres are now increasingly and automatically pushing down instead.
-Your fundus acts as a piston, with powerful expulsive surges sliding your baby down through your stretchy, widening vagina and vulva:
+Your fundus acts as a piston, with powerful expulsive surges sliding your baby down through the stretchy, widening vagina and vulva:

 Following baby's crowning, rotation (restitution) and birth, the placenta gradually detaches from the lining of the womb, before being birthed by the recurrence of a few expulsive contractions.

 Giving birth in a coma

 What is hypnosis?